 - Includes guidance for the National Family Caregiver Support Program and the Native American Caregiver Support Program, which were authorized since the last update.

 - Addresses emergency preparedness and response, incorporating lessons from the COVID-19 pandemic.

 - Establishes expectations for legal assistance and activities to prevent elder abuse.

 - Clarifies the role of the aging network in defending against the imposition of guardianship and in promoting alternatives.

-- Updates definitions, modernizes requirements and clarifies flexibilities within the senior nutrition programs.
-For example, ACL proposes provisions that would allow for continuation of innovations utilized during the COVID-19 pandemic, such as “grab and go” meals provided under the congregate meals program.
+- Updates definitions, modernizes requirements, and clarifies flexibilities within the OAA nutrition programs.
+For example, the rule allows for continuation of innovations developed during the pandemic, such as providing carry-out meals through the congregate meals program, in certain circumstances.

 About the Older Americans Act